MacelroyDev/minecraft-mod-updater/README.md

 # minecraft-mod-updater

+Tired of your friends asking you how to add new mods to minecraft?
+Then this is the perfect solution for you!
+I know mod launchers exist but this is for those who still like adding mods the old-fashioned way.
+I also used this project as a way to start learning and practice Golang.

 ## 🚀 Minecraft Mod Pack Auto-Updater

 A simple, single-file Go application that automatically downloads and installs the latest version of a Minecraft mod pack to the user's local **mods** folder.